andyatkinson/andyatkinson.github.io/_posts/2026-05-13-aura-frames-scaling-peak-load-ruby-on-rails.md

 **Brief recap from Part 1**: The plan was to use physical replication from the original primary instance to create a read only replica, then promote it to become a writer database.
 The replication was used as the means of moving all of the row data.
 This approach proved very reliable, but it did mean we had the former table copy on the original DB to clean up later, plus a ton of unneeded tables on all the new DBs to clean up (more on that in the other post).

 Imagine the new migration version was `1234567890`.
-Once switched over, we'd `TRUNCATE` its `schema_migrations` table, then manually insert the new migratino version into `schema_migrations` to keep the state consistent.
+Once switched over, we'd `TRUNCATE` its `schema_migrations` table, then manually insert the new migration version into `schema_migrations` to keep the state consistent.
 ```sql
 insert into schema_migrations (version) values ('1234567890');
 ```